Skip to main content

 Visual Arts & First Nations (lower primary)

-Join the National Portrait Gallery for an engaging 45-minute online session where lower primary students explore the NAIDOC theme The Next Generation: Strength, Vision & Legacy.
+Join the National Portrait Gallery for an engaging 45 minute On Demand session to explore this year's NAIDOC theme The Next Generation: Strength, Vision & Legacy.
+For students aged 5 to 8.

 © National Portrait Gallery 2025